SlandShow/Concurrency/README.md

 <a href="https://ibb.co/r0S3qBk"><img src="https://i.ibb.co/YQMXJ52/image.png" alt="image" border="0"></a>

-For real reducing, we need to usw correct count of threads (<b>N</b>), because idle threads can waste CPU time.
+For real reducing, we need to use correct count of threads (<b>N</b>), because idle threads can waste CPU time.

 So, thats why:
 ```